-Ultimately, you want to choose a photographer who has pictures in their portfolio that capture the way you would like to remember your wedding day – the sorts of photos that you can’t wait to share with your friends and family and that you want to look at all the time!
+Ultimately, you want to choose a photographer whose style you LOVE, has pictures in their portfolio that capture the way you would like to remember your wedding day AND has reviews which describe the sort of photography experience you’re after.

 3. Blow the budget and hire a professional

 So, you’ve been looking around and you’re slightly horrified by how expensive wedding photography is.
 Your Uncle Bob has just got a fancy new camera and you’re wondering if he might be up to the job.
 Please be careful!
 You only get one go at capturing your wedding day, so do you really want to take the risk of leaving it to an amateur?

 When it comes to wedding photography, it’s more than a camera and more than just taking photos.
 A professional wedding photographer will have done this before.
 They will know exactly where to position themselves.
 A wedding photographer’s sole purpose is to capture your day and tell your unique story, and they will not be distracted by talking to your guests or simply enjoying themselves.

 Please don’t risk asking a friend or family member to photograph your wedding, and don’t regret not hiring a professional.
 Spend as much as you can reasonably afford because I promise you, you absolutely won’t regret it.

 For more information about my approach to wedding photography click here.

 After you’ve found a few photographers whose portfolios look amazing, then it’s time to dig a bit deeper!
 Do they have any blog posts or galleries that show a complete wedding album?